fmuwanguzi/Snake-game/README.md

+## Felix Muwanguzi

 ## Felix's Snake 🐍 game

+Link to github website https://fmuwanguzi.github.io/

 Goal of the game is to have a block generate move using keys on keyboard.
 And eat other blocks kind of like pacman.

 My blockers have been generating random block on my game board.

-This allowed me to achieve movement
+This allowed me to achieve movement using my keyboard

 ```javascript
 document.addEventListener('keyup', function(evt){